Firmanrachmad/team-management-FE/README.md

 ## Features

 - **Team Management**: Create, read, update, and delete teams.
-- **Member Management**: Add, remove, and update members within teams.
+- **Member Management**: Create, read, update, and delete members within teams.
 - **Data Fetching**: The application fetches data from a Loopback API.

+## Approach

+* **Components**: Reusable components were created to manage the UI for teams and members.
+* **Routes**: Routes were set up to handle navigation between different views (e.g., listing teams, adding a new team).
+* **Templates**: Handlebars templates were used to render the UI, with data binding to dynamically display team and member information.
+* **Data Fetching**: The application fetches data from a Loopback API.

 ## Screenshot